By Dodi Yap

 She currently organises events related to In-Betweeners among alumni, such as networking panels connecting them to current students whom they can support.
 She also advocates the cause to administrative departments within Yale-NUS.
 Since its introduction, the In-Betweeners initiative has received positive support within the community.

 Ms Saza Faradilla (holding mic) is a strong advocate of the In-Betweeners initiative.
-Image by Foong Xiu Ting.
+Image provided by Foong Xiu Ting.

 The In-Betweeners initiative has also been well-received by the Yale-NUS Dean of Students’ (DoS) Intercultural Engagement Office, a body that supports all identity-based groups in the College.